tanersener/react-native-ffmpeg/README.md

 ### 5. LTS Releases

-Starting from `v3.1`, `react-native-ffmpeg` packages are published in two different variants: `Main Release` and `LTS Release`.
+Starting from `v3.0`, `react-native-ffmpeg` packages are published in two different variants: `Main Release` and `LTS Release`.

 - Main releases include complete functionality of the library and support the latest SDK/API features

 - LTS releases are customized to support a wide range of devices.
 They are built using older API/SDK versions, so some features are not available for them

-LTS release packages include `-lts` postfix appended to their names.
-For example, while `full-gpl` package name specifies `full-gpl` package of Main release, `full-gpl-lts` package name specifies `full-gpl` package of LTS release.
+Packages from LTS variant includes `-lts` postfix in their names.
+So if you want use a package from LTS release, you need to append `-lts` to package name.
+For example, to use `full-gpl` package of a LTS release you need to use `full-gpl-lts`.

 #### 5.1 Main Release vs LTS Release